Originating from the Mediterranean, globe artichokes have since spread the world over. They're used as both food and medicine.

-The bitter principles stimulate the release of bile from the gallbladder, and cynarin, one of the main bioactives in the plant protects the liver from metabolic buildup.
+The bitter principles stimulate the release of bile from the gallbladder, and cynarin, one of the main bioactive compounds in the plant protects the liver from metabolic dysfunction.

 Globe artichoke is mainly used for metabolic syndrome, diabetess, high cholesterol or hypertriglyceridemia.
 It is also used as a digestive supportive, liver supportive, cardiosupportive, gallbladder defficiencies, and allergies.

 - Acceptable during pregnancy.

 Artichoke is part of the asteraceae (sunflower) family of plants, which is the largest of the flowering species of plants.